Wangjw6/Wangjw6.github.io/_pages/about.md

 Before arriving at McGill, I got B.E. degree and M.S. degree from the Department of Intelligent Engineering at [Sun Yat-sen University](http://www.sysu.edu.cn/cn/index.htm), Guangzhou, China, where I mainly worked on urban network traffic prediction with deep learning.

-I expect to graduate in Sept 2023 and am looking for academic positions.

 My research interest
 ======